theodorzoulias/SimpleTplDataflowPipelines/README.md

 [This](https://stackoverflow.com/questions/21603428/tpl-dataflow-exception-in-transform-block-with-bounded-capacity "TPL Dataflow exception in transform block with bounded capacity") StackOverflow question provides a deeper insight about why this library exists.
-The problem with building pipelines using the traditional [`LinkTo`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.dataflowblock.linkto) method, configured with the [`PropagateCompletion`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.dataflowlinkoptions.propagatecompletion) option, is that it allows the possibility of deadlocks and leaked fire-and-forget dataflow blocks:
+The problem with building pipelines using the traditional [`LinkTo`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.dataflowblock.linkto) method, configured with the [`PropagateCompletion`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.dataflowlinkoptions.propagatecompletion) option set to `true`, is that it allows the possibility of deadlocks and leaked fire-and-forget dataflow blocks: